skylerfutrell/pervasion-gvic-2025/README.md

         open index.html  # macOS
         start index.html # Windows

-[📁 File Structure
+## 📁 File Structure

         ├── index.html
         ├── styles.css
         ├── script.js
         └── README.md

-### ♿ Accessibility & Performance
+## ♿ Accessibility & Performance

 - Semantic HTML elements used for screen reader compatibility.
 - Progress animations are kept minimal to avoid seizure risk.
 - Light, fast-loading CSS/JS—no heavy libraries or frameworks.
 - Mobile-friendly and optimized for all screen sizes.

-###📌 Future Improvements
+## 📌 Future Improvements

 - Integrate Chart.js for time-series visualizations.
 - Fetch live or recent data from GVA via CSV or API (if permitted).
 - Add local storage to persist user session incident counts.
 - Expand demographic filters by age, race, and region.

-### 🤝 Contributing
+## 🤝 Contributing

 Contributions are welcome.
-Fork the project and submit a pull request with improvements or data integrations.]([https://github.com/skylerfutrell/gvic-2025/blob/master/LICENSE](https://github.com/skylerfutrell/gvic-2025/blob/master/LICENSE))
+Fork the project and submit a pull request with improvements or data integrations.

 ## License

-This project is licensed under the [GNU General Public License v3.0](LICENSE).
+This project is licensed under the [GNU General Public License v3.0]([LICENSE](https://github.com/skylerfutrell/gvic-2025/blob/master/LICENSE)).